thumblemonks/riot/index.md

   * `asserts.same_elements { Array }`
   * `denies.same_elements { Array }`

-* **Not!**: Expects no arguments and simply checks that the actual value is non-truthy.
-This is different than `exists` which only checks that the actual value is not nil.
-This assertion was added at the inception of Riot to deal with the fact that Riot didn't yet have negative assertions.
-I am hereby declaring this macro `@deprecated`.
-Please stop using it (note to self) because it will be removed someday.
-  * `asserts("i'm confused") { false }.not!`
-  * `denies("i'm not confused?") { true }.not!`

 ### Setups, Hookups, and Helpers {#setups-hookups}

 We're not even close to done yet; there's a lot more cool stuff for you to know about.
 You know about `setup` already; but you may not know that you can call `setup` multiple times within a Context.
 Well, you can.
 They run in the order you write them (top-down) and the result of a prior `setup` will be the `topic` for the next setup.
 In this way you **could** chain together some partitioned setup criteria without ever explicitly setting a variable (instance or local).